claws/txPachube/README.rst

     #!/usr/bin/env python

-    # This example demonstrates how you could use the txPachube module to
+    # This example demonstrates how you could use the txpachube module to
     # help upload sensor data (in this scenario a CurrentCost device) to
     # Pachube.
-    # A txPachube.Environment data structure is generated and populated
+    # A txpachube.Environment data structure is generated and populated
     # with current value data.
 All the implemented data structures
     # support encoding to JSON (default) and XML (EEML).
     #